once and you should see the words "ROBOFORTH OK" displayed.

 This card is part of basic K11 system.

-MULTI-I/O card: Provides 48 lines of I/O programmable as input or output,
+MULTI-I/O card: Provides 48 lines of I/O programmable as input or output, a 4-channel analog-to-digital converter and a 2-channel digital-analog converter.

 8-LINE BUFFER CARD: has 8 opto-isolated inputs or 8 opto-isolated outputs.